Skip to content

 Having a dead car battery is no cause for alarm, especially when a quick jumpstart is all you need to fix the problem.
 But, sometimes your car won’t start even with jumper cables and in this article we explore some of the reasons why.

 The simple reason why your car won’t jumpstart even with jumper cables is that the circuit wasn’t complete.
 This could be due to several factors, either your jumper cables were connected wrong, or your battery terminals are corroded, and electrical current cannot reach the dead engine.
-Either way, if you don’t see a spark when connecting the last cable onto a metal bolt on the engine, know your jumper cables aren’t working effectively and here are some reasons why.

 Corroded battery terminals

-The Presence of a white chalky substance or green residue on your battery terminals indicates corrosion.
-The latter impedes the flow of electrical current and could be the reason why your car won’t jumpstart.
 You will therefore, need to scrape off any residue found on your battery before attempting to restart your engine.
 Also, check to see if your cables alligator clips are rusted as this affects their ability to allow electrical current to pass through.

 Jumper cables are connected wrong

-Jumper cables need to be hooked up correctly for them to restart a dead battery.
+Jumper cables need to be hooked up correctly to restart a dead battery.
 If the jumper cables are loose or not connected to the right terminals, the battery will not start up, and you could permanently damage your vehicle engine.
 To avoid this, you will need to follow the safe connection process outlined below.

 First, you need to find a car with a working battery that has a similar voltage to your own.
-Park it close to your vehicle but make sure there is enough space between them so that they don’t touch.
-Then take the red cable and clamp it on to the positive battery terminal on the ‘working’ vehicle before clamping the other end to the positive terminal on your dead battery.
+Park it close to your vehicle but ensure enough space between them so they don’t touch.

 Once this is done, take the black cable and clamp it onto the negative terminal on the ‘working’ car battery before attaching the other end to any unpainted metal block on the dead engine.
-Start the working vehicle and let it run for a few minutes; this will allow the dead battery to charge up first increasing your chances for a successful restart.
-After a few minutes start your car to see if it will pick up.
+Start the working vehicle and let it run for a few minutes; this will allow the dead battery to charge up first, increasing your chances for a successful restart.
+After a few minutes, start your car to see if it will pick up.

-Note, once the dead battery has come back to life, you will need to disconnect the jumper cables in reverse order.
+Note once the dead battery has come back to life, you will need to disconnect the jumper cables in reverse order.

 Not enough charge

-Sometimes the car battery can refuse to jumpstart right away because it is completely drained.
-You will need to let your battery sit idle and charge for a while before attempting to restart it successfully.
 It also helps if you ask the person in the working vehicle to rev up their engine to facilitate this process.
 So there should be no immediate cause for alarm if your vehicle doesn’t immediately start up once you’ve connected the jumper cables.
-Especially if your battery has been dead for a couple of days, let it sit connected for up to five minutes before starting your engine.

 Your anti-theft system may be interrupting the power supply to your vehicle

 As a safety measure to ‘suspicious’ activity, which in this case is the jump start attempt, you can disengage it and attempt the process again.
-This can be frustrating for second-hand car users who are dealing with a security system that was installed by the previous car owner and are unaware of the disengaging process.
-In such cases, you can ask your local mechanic to do away with the system altogether.
+This can be frustrating for second-hand car users who are dealing with a security system installed by the previous car owner and unaware of the disengaging process.

 Gauge

 The size of your jumper cable matters.
 Jumper cables with smaller gauge numbers have thicker wiring.
 Thicker wiring can transmit a more substantial amount of electrical current to the dead engine giving it the juice it needs to jumpstart.
-If your jumper cables have a gauge rating of 10 or 8, they will not be able to jumpstart a full-sized car or diesel engine.
-They are designed to carry enough power for compact and subcompact vehicles.
-A 1-6 gauge jumper cable carries more than enough current to start any engine and have longer cables.

 Worn out battery wires and dead cells